antarctica/bas-style-kit-docs/site/_core/layout.md

 {% include snippets/back-to-top.html %}

-The fluid container, `.container-fluid`, is full-width, meaning it will always span the entire width of the viewport.
+Use the `.container-fluid` class for a full-width container, meaning it spans the entire width of the viewport.

 You might need to use this container where you are integrating the Style Kit with existing or third party code, or for certain types of content, such as mapping.